The locals are simple, sincere and kind people, they are proud of their town and their clean beautiful beach.

 The local beach, is a great place to relax, take walks, take a trip on horseback or an ATV, especially when you do so in the afternoon and can enjoy the impressive sunsets that are a part of the bay panorama, during the summer afternoons the sun sets behind the hills that surround the western edge of the bay and not the sea.

 This beach is a great place for surfing, windsurfing, boogie boarding and collecting shells.
 The area is now very popular among kitesurfers and various competitions are held here too.

 Thursday evenings are art walk night, where art lovers are invited to visit galleries which are open during the evening and serve cocktails and refreshments along Lazaro Cardenas street.

 Bucerias’ beach is also used for sand figure competitions, you can also enjoy the local delicacies, such as “pescado zarandeado” (grilled fish), ceviches, shellfish, lobster and so on.

 Take a stroll along the cobblestone streets in Bucerias, it’ll be like a stroll back in time, enjoy the colorful houses, where people will greet you while they talk to their neighbors, small stores, some restaurants, government and real estate offices, art galleries, a local market with many Huichol works of art and even small eateries where you’ll be offered fresh oysters off their shell, you might just end up tempted to stay more than a day.

 In the 1940’s Bucerias only had seven palapa huts, and the locals cultivated corn, sorgo, sesame, peanuts and fruit, other activities included fishing.
 Access to the small village was quite complicated, specially during the rainy season, but after 1955 a better road helped the locals giving them an easier way out and easier access for visitors.

-The most popular local fiestas are the traditional religious festivities for the Peace Virgin (Virgen de la Paz), these are held on January 24 each year, that include peregrinations by sea on colorfully decorated boats with various religious motives, fireworks, dance, local Mexican delicacies and many more activities.
+The most popular local fiestas are the traditional religious festivities for the Peace Virgin (Virgen de la Paz), these are held on January 24 each year, that include peregrinations by the sea on colourfully decorated boats with various religious motives, fireworks, dance, local Mexican delicacies and many more activities.